Kitware/wslink/README.md

 # wslink

-This initial version is an import of an experimental repo with a working example and server tests.
-A python server communicates over a websocket to a javascript client.
+Wslink allows easy, bi-directional communication between a python server and a javascript client over a [websocket].
 The client can make RPC calls to the server, and the server can publish messages to topics that the client can subscribe to.
+The server can include binary attachments in these messages, which are communicated as a binary websocket message, avoiding the overhead of encoding and decoding.

-## ParaViewWeb RPC and publish/subscribe
+## RPC and publish/subscribe

+The initial users of wslink driving development are [VTK] and [ParaViewWeb].
 ParaViewWeb and vtkWeb require:
 * RPC - a remote procedure call that can be fired by the client and return sometime later with a response from the server, possibly an error.